EDGEResearch-CA/varfilter_tag_amplicon_seq/README.md

 It considers formalin-induced artifacts, which can falsely look like mutations.

+It assumes specific columns names - edit if needed

 # Summary of custom rules
 Minimum of 2 supporting amplicons